chef/vault-util/README.md

 # vault-util

-Vault util is a command line go utility/binary to access secrets and account information stored in Hashicorp Vault from CI.
+vault-util is a command line go utility/binary to access secrets and account information stored in Hashicorp Vault from CI.

 ### Installation